- Global Education

 Get a Feel for Valladolid...courtesy of YouTube

-- Attend an information session led by Resident Director, Francisco Martin.
+- Attend an information session led by faculty leader, Francisco Martin.
 Once proof of attendance is verified, you are eligible to apply.
+Space is first come, first served, and the program filled quickly to capacity in 2015.

 - Print out the application below.
-All application materials must be received by March 7, 2014 along with your non-refundable $300 deposit to the Office of Global Education.
-Only cash, checks or money orders will be accepted.
-Please make checks payable to CSUSM.
+All application materials must be received by Thursday, February 18, 2016 along with your non-refundable $300 deposit to the Office of Global Education.
+Online payment preferred through CashNet: https://commerce.cashnet.com/CSUSM_STDYABRD Please be advised that all payments aside from those on debit cards will accrue a 2.75% convenience fee.
+Cash, checks, and money orders made payable to CSUSM will also be accepted.

 - A mandatory placement test will be administerd prior to departure.
-Students have the right to discuss exam results and placement with Resident Director Martin.
+Students have the right to discuss exam results and placement with Professor Martin.

 - A mandatory pre-departure orientation will be held with Professor Martin to discuss arrival instructions and the upcoming course.
 Proof of attendance will be recorded.